elizahan0302/2026Spr5240L2DLwithPy/README.md

 Users can upload a picture, and the app will generate a short child-friendly story based on the image.
 The story is also converted into audio so children can read and listen at the same time.

-This project was developed for the ISOM5240 Individual Assignment.

 ## Features